VietSherlock/spring-boot-ecommerce/README.md

 # spring-boot-ecommerce
-A spring boot ecommerce microservice.
+A spring boot ecommerce system.

 ## Technologies Are Used In This Project
 - ***Spring Boot Framework***